Hangry Children? What You Can Do to Help

 Not all cries indicate hunger though.
 Babies cry for a variety of reasons, including discomfort, a wet diaper, and more.

-Children coming home from school may tear into the refrigerator or pantry, “starving” and desperate to eat.
+Children coming home from school may tear into the refrigerator or pantry, “starving” and desperate to eat, looking for an afternoon snack.

 For kids, hunger is powerful.

-Hunger starts in the blood stream with a dip in blood sugar after a period of time has passed without eating (generally three to four hours for kids; less for toddlers).
+Hunger starts in the stomach and blood stream with a dip in blood sugar after a period of time has passed without eating (generally three to four hours for kids; less for toddlers).

 This blood sugar dip alerts the brain to tell the stomach to secrete the hunger hormone, ghrelin.